suzzy777/Flaky_tests/README.md

 `git config --global user.email "<your_github_email>"`

-User can skip this part if they do not want to fork, push or commit in GitHub.
+User can skip this part if they do not want to fork, push or commit on GitHub.

 The ipflakies_result folder has to be in the same directory as the automatically cloned projects by the script.
 They both should be in the home directory, github projects are cloned into the home directory.
 Since iPFlakies is an automated tool, it is necessary to check the effectiveness of the patches it generates.
 This contains the previous ipflakies generated patches which can be downloaded from here:
 [Patches folder link]( https://drive.google.com/drive/folders/1u0TsD_PjaXZ-aqrwNKAkZR8B7LZ5bKtj?usp=sharing ).